RadaGathee/RadaGathee/README.md

 - 🔭 I’m currently working on My Worker API project
 - 🌱 I’m currently learning more on AI and API's for my project ( getting humbled 😭)

-- 🤔 Ehh, what else am I forgetting?
+- 🤔 Ehh...What else am I forgetting?
 - 💬 Uhhh, These are the languages I'm still learning more on

      ![C#](https://img.shields.io/badge/c%23-%23239120.svg?style=for-the-badge&logo=csharp&logoColor=white)